zaffnet/nteract/README.md

 -  Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by spawning the application with `npm run spawn:debug`.

+> I keep getting 'Do you want the application "nteract Helper.app" to accept incoming network connections?' while developing or using a custom build of nteract on macOS.

+-  This is how the the macOS firewall behaves for unsigned apps.
+On a signed app, the dialog won't show up again after approving it the first time.
+If you're using a custom build of nteract, run: `sudo codesign --force --deep --sign - /Applications/nteract.app`.
+You will have to do this again every time you rebuild the app.

 ## For maintainers: Creating a release

 ### Bump the version